Skip to content

 Unfortunately, their populations have declined due to habitat loss and degradation.
 Efforts are being made to protect and conserve their wetland habitats to ensure the survival of these unique and important snakes.

-Spotting a Copperbelly water snake in the wild is a rare and special experience highlighting Michigan’s ecosystems’ beauty and fragility.
+Spotting a Copperbelly water snake in the wild is a rare and special experience that highlights the beauty and fragility of Michigan’s ecosystems.

 10. Butler’s Garter Snake